Last updated Mar. 2, 2022

 Once an assignment has been confirmed, the GMS team will immediately begin coordinating with the Medical Council of New Zealand to apply for your registration, which is similar to the process of getting licensed by a U.S. state.

 Upon approval from the Medical Council of New Zealand, we’ll work with you to submit the required immigration applications for both you and any dependent family members who may be traveling with you.
 At present, physicians traveling to New Zealand can only do so on a critical worker visa.
 As with any New Zealand visa, there may be additional requirements for family members traveling with you, such as proof of partnership and birth certificates for children.
-Additionally, this current visa is a one-time entry visa, so the GMS team will assist you and your family as applicable in obtaining the appropriate visas once you have arrived in country.
+Additionally, this current visa is a one-time entry visa, so the Global Medical team will assist you and your family as applicable in obtaining the appropriate visas once you have arrived in country.

 It takes an average of two-and-a-half to three weeks for New Zealand to review, consider, and approve the visa application, but timing may vary based on the volume of applications they receive.